ellcrys/cocoon/readme.md

 # Cocoon - A no-gimmick, centralized, scalable smart contract platform.

 Cocoon is a smart contract engine that is fast, scalable and built on everyday technologies we use and love.
 It is centralized (this is not a sin!) and includes a distributed, chained and replicated ledger called a BlocklessChain ledger.
-We are are building cocoon as an alternative to existing decentralized platforms suffering from from the following challenges:
+We are are building cocoon as an alternative to existing decentralized platforms experiencing the following challenges:

 1. Inability to scale beyound a few transactions per second.
 2. Understandable resource wastage via block replication (We get it, trust-less systems are hard!).